 Practical Uses of Piper longum

-Pippali is a herb holding so many medicinal properties which makes it to be very useful in various conditions and its properties are like antibacterial, diuretic antispasmodic, anti-inflammatory, anthelmintic, analgesic, carminative, laxative emmenagogue, expectorant, and thermogenic.
+Pippali is an herb holding so many medicinal properties which makes it to be very useful in various conditions and its properties are antibacterial, diuretic, antispasmodic, anti-inflammatory, anthelmintic, analgesic, carminative, laxative emmenagogue, expectorant and thermogenic.

 - Pippali is useful herbal remedy for Asthma.

 - It is even good for hair growth and used as a hair tonic.

 - The herb is found to have benefits against indigestion, diarrhea, gastric problem and stomach pain.